dipdup-io/stone-packaging/docs/pages/usage/parameters.md

 ## Validation

-Before using your parameter file with the Stone Prover, it's crucial to validate it to ensure it meets all requirements and will work correctly.
-Follow these steps to validate your parameter file:

 1. JSON Syntax Check
    - Use a JSON validator tool or a text editor with JSON linting capabilities to ensure your file has valid JSON syntax.